Bop City: Closure

 In 1965 Jimbo Edwards had to close the club, shortly after other well-known jazz clubs like the Black Hawk and Say When had ceased their activities due to falling interest.

-As part of the urban renewal work in the district during the mid-1970s, the Victorian house that housed Jimbo's Waffle Shop was moved two blocks west to 1712 Fillmore Street.
+As part of the urban renewal work in the district during the mid-1970s, the house that housed Jimbo's Waffle Shop was moved two blocks west to 1712 Fillmore Street.
 However, the back room where Bop City was located fell victim to the demolition.
 The house was occupied by Marcus Books, the oldest African-American bookseller in the US, from 1980 to 2014.

 Carol P. Chamberland filmed the 1998 documentary The Legend of Bop City, about the club, starring Dick Berk, Jimbo Edwards, and Teddy Edwards.
 John "Jimbo" Edwards died in April 2000 at the age of 87.

 On February 13, 2014, the city of San Francisco designated the house at 1712 Fillmore Street as a San Francisco Designated Landmark, for being the site of both Bop City and Marcus Books.